 CAN WE HELP SIMPLIFY YOUR TRIP?Connect with our travel agents

 Universal's version of a Mardi Gras Parade has the crazy characters of the New Orleans version but is much more compact.
-Floats are updated every year with new themes, and the inspiration for 2014′s additions is Jules Verne’s classic adventure novel Around the World in 80 Days.
-But you can always count on the massive “King Gator” float making, along with other favorites like the multi-story Riverboat, to roll down Universal’s boulevards.
+Floats are updated most years with new themes, but you can always count on the massive “King Gator” float and multi-story Riverboat to roll down Universal’s boulevards.
 The floats are each accompanied by dozens of strolling performers and stilt walkers, while costumed revelers ride upon them tossing colorful plastic beads to the crowds below.

-Special reserved viewing areas are also available for Annual Passholders (near Mel's Drive-In), American Express cardholders (near Finnegan's), guests with disabilities (near Macy's in New York), and young "Lil' Jesters" and their families (near Terminator 2: 3-D).
+Special reserved viewing areas are also available for Annual Passholders (near Mel's Drive-In), American Express cardholders (near Finnegan's), guests with disabilities (near Macy's in New York), and young "Lil' Jesters" and their families (near The Bourne Stuntacular theater).

 If you really want to get in on the action, it's possible to volunteer as a bead-tossing float rider.
-Annual Passholders can sign up for themselves and a guest online; you must RSVP at least one week in advance.
-American Express Cardholders who purchased their tickets with an AmEx can sign up to ride 90 minutes before each parade in KidZone.
-(This perk was available in 2013, but details for 2014 are not yet available).
+Annual Passholders can sign up for themselves and a guest online; you must sign up at Universal's Mardi Gras RSVP website at least one week in advance.
+If space is available, additional riders may be recruited from park guests in the afternoon.
+Some years, American Express members who used their card to purchase multi-day admission are invited to ride the floats; receipt to prove purchase is required.
 All riders must be at least 18 years old (or accompanied by an adult) and 48" tall; space is limited and availability is not guaranteed.